Welcome to the Rutgers University Libraries. The librarians and staff in the library system are here to help you.

 - Start your library research early because library materials you need may already be checked out by another user.
 Allow extra time if you need materials that are not owned by the Rutgers University Libraries.

-- Use the most appropriate indexes and reference materials in your research.
+- Use appropriate indexes and reference materials in your research.

 - Keep careful and complete notes for your reference citations including author, title, place of publication, publisher, date of publication, volume, and page numbers.
 You will need this information for your bibliography.